Kiarra39/Follow-along-project1/README.md

 POST /signup-for user sign up hashing of password
 POST /login - For user login with password validation and token generation.

+## Milestone 8

+Card Component:

+Accepts product details such as title, image, price, etc. as props.
+It displays an image, product name, price, discount percentage if available, and a button for adding to the cart.

+Homepage Layout:

+Shows multiple cards in a 3-column grid layout.
+It uses Tailwind CSS classes  in order to create  flexible design.